 Besides UV filters, we use a polarizer for both cameras which helps cut through glare on glass (a perfect road trip accessory) and increases the color vibrancy (perfect for beach days).
 I use the PolarPro Circular Polarizer Filter | Quartzline and it is fantastic for shooting in the car!

 My favorite lens filter is the PolarPro Variable ND Peter McKinnon Edition II 2-5 Stop filter.
 This is essentially a pair of sunglasses for your camera and is fantastic for sunny days, of which there should be many on your travels.
 Having a variable ND filter allows you to change the level of darkness without having to change the lens filter every time.
 It also comes with an ingeniously designed case to put it on and off without touching it.

-> Create an account on PolarPro and we’ll give you $5 off your first PoloarPro order!
+> Create a free account on PolarPro and you can get $5 off your first PoloarPro order!

 11. Wireless Release Remote Control for DSLR